alloyzeus/az-wall/README.md

 **NOTE**: AlloyZeus is a codename.
 We might or might not retain it as the name of the product.

-AlloyZeus is an attempt to build a methodology, modelling language, and tool set (compiler and stuff) which allow software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, end-to-end.
+AlloyZeus is an attempt to build a methodology, modelling language, tool set (compiler and stuff), standard value-object library, and standard libraries for supported target languages which allow software developers, especially software architects, to model a service-oriented system, and then be able to generate the source code of that system, end-to-end.

 ## AZML - AlloyZeus Modelling Language